CodeArcade/forgetful.fish/README.md

 # forgetful.fish

-Forgetful Fish is a browser-based version of Magic: The Gathering that lets you play one thing and one thing only - Dandan, also known as "Forgetful Fish" format,
+Forgetful Fish is a browser-based version of Magic: The Gathering that lets you play one thing and one thing only - Dandân, also known as "Forgetful Fish" format,

 ## Stack